 Additionally, as hardware develops and new devices are released, fewer and fewer manufacturers release compatible drivers for older operating systems, as this can be costly, time-consuming, and offers increasingly diminishing returns as the user base for those operating systems shrinks.

-There’s still time to migrate your PCs at home and in the workplace to Windows 10, which might happen as part of the purchase of new PC hardware and devices.
-If you want additional information about end of life for Windows 7, Microsoft have a resource page you can access online.
+Even though there’s now less than a year until end of service, there’s still time to migrate your PCs at home and in the workplace to Windows 10, which might happen as part of the purchase of new PC hardware and devices.
+If you want additional information about end of life for Windows 7, resources and help are available from the Microsoft website on these links…